CheronoK/Unsupervised-learning-with-R/README.md

-# WEEK-15-IP
+# Unsupervised Learning with R

-This is a project that entails data analysis and building of models for 4 data problems.
+This is a project that entails data analysis and building of models for 4 data problems to aid Carrefour Kenya's marketing department by informing them on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).

 Part 1 : Dimensinality Reduction using PCA